How to get the most out of your LE career: Self-assessment

 While Brazilian Jiu Jitsu may not be your cup of tea, find something you are passionate about and immerse yourself in it.
 Make sure it is something outside of police work like coaching youth sports, joining a group focused on your favorite activity, or participating in anything that gets you into a different circle of people who will help you rebalance your attitude, grow and have some fun!

-In my final article I will discuss step four: Life after the badge.
+In my final article I discuss step four: Life after the badge.